OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:13

-So they gathered them and filled twelve baskets with the pieces of the five barley loaves left over by those who had eaten.
+So they collected them and filled twelve baskets with the remaining pieces of the five barley loaves.

 ## John 6:14